compwright/graphql-php-jetpack/README.md

 }
 ```

+### scalar Latitude

+Any number between -90 and 90 degrees.

+### scalar Longitude

+Any number between -180 and 180 degrees.

 ### scalar Mixed

 Loose type that allows any value.
 Be careful when passing in large `Int` or `Float` literals,